 When a paper claim is received, it is screened for missing information.
 If the provider name, the provider number, recipient Medicaid identification number, and/or service dates are missing, the claim is rejected.
-The provider signature is required on most claims and must be present when applicable to prevent rejection.
+The provider signature is optional on most claims.
+The Certification of Claims (paper and electronic) is signed by the provider at the time of enrollment in the Medicaid Program.

-Claims which have all the necessary items completed for claims processing will proceed to the next part of the claims processing cycle, in which the claim is microfilmed, given a unique 13-digit internal control number (ICN) and entered into the computer for processing.
+Claims which have all the necessary items completed for claims processing will proceed to the next part of the claims processing cycle, in which the claim is microfilmed, given a unique 13- digit internal control number (ICN) and entered into the computer for processing.